CiscoDevNet/botkit-webex-samples/Readme.md

 # BotKit samples for Cisco Spark

-Assuming your bot is accessible from the internet or you expose it via [ngrok](https://ngrok.com);
-you can run any sample in a snatch:
+Assuming your bot is accessible from the internet or you exposed it via a tunnelling tool such as [ngrok](https://ngrok.com), you can run any sample in a snatch:

 From a bash shell, type: